getdatanaut/openmcp/packages/cli/DEVELOPMENT.md

-# @openmcp/cli Development Guide
+# openmcp Development Guide

-This document provides guidelines and instructions for developing the `@openmcp/cli` package.
+This document provides guidelines and instructions for developing the `openmcp` package.

 ## Overview

-`@openmcp/cli` is a command-line interface tool for OpenMCP that provides various commands for interacting with the OpenMCP ecosystem.
+`openmcp` is a command-line interface tool for OpenMCP that provides various commands for interacting with the OpenMCP ecosystem.
 It uses [yargs](https://yargs.js.org/) for command-line argument parsing and [consola](https://github.com/unjs/consola) for logging.

 ## Project Structure